eSolutionsTech/kubesol/docs/components/minio.md

 ## To create and play with a minimal tenant and bucket

-See screenshots for our recommendations on your first tenant.
-Please note if you have less than 4 nodes, when create the tenant, change **"Pod Placement"**!
+See the screenshots for our recommendations on your first tenant.
+Please note that if you have less than 4 nodes, when creating the tenant, change **"Pod Placement"**!

 ![](minio1.png "")